-In addition to the government ownership, SEK has further ties with Swedish government: it manages the export credit system on behalf of the government and in line with the Organisation for Economic Co-operation and Development (OECD) rules on state support, and collaborates extensively with Exportkreditnamnden, a Swedish government agency that guaranteed around 40% of SEK's lending as of year-end 2018.
-Furthermore, SEK benefits from a SEK125 billion borrowing facility with the Swedish National Debt Office, approved by the parliament, which SEK can use to finance the state-supported export financing system, the Commercial Interest Rate Reference System (CIRR).
+In addition to the government ownership, SEK has further ties with Swedish government: it manages the export credit system on behalf of the government and in line with the Organisation for Economic Co-operation and Development (OECD) rules on state support, and collaborates extensively with Exportkreditnamnden, a Swedish government agency that guaranteed around 38% of SEK's lending as of year-end 2019.
+Furthermore, SEK benefits from a SEK200 billion borrowing facility with the Swedish National Debt Office, approved by the parliament, which SEK can use to finance the state-supported export financing system, the Commercial Interest Rate Reference System (CIRR).
 CIRRs allow exporters' clients to be obtain financing at fixed interest rates and the CIRRs are governed by the OECD's Arrangement on Officially Supported Export Credits.
+The borrowing facility was increased from SEK125 billion during first quarter 2020, and SEK15 billion of which can also be used by the agency to fund other types of lending.
 All these factors result in our assessment of a high probability of government support for SEK's senior and subordinated debt instruments.